openhab/openhab-docs/_addons_bindings/zwave/doc/linear/gctbz48_0_0.md

 ![GoControl GC-TBZ48 product image](https://www.cd-jackson.com/zwave_device_uploads/622/622_default.jpg)

+The GoControl GC-TBZ48 supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is unable to participate in the routing of data from other devices.

 ## Overview

 The Z-Wave Thermostat (GC-TBZ48) is a programmable, Z-Wave communications thermostat.
 It can be powered using 24VAC (if both “R”&”C”wires are available at the thermostat), or using four (4) AA batteries.
 Using Z-Wave technology, end users have the ability to use the 2GIG Go!Control panel to control the thermostat, configure programming setings, as well as to display current conditions in the home or office.

 ## Channels

-The following table summarises the channels available for the GoControl GC-TBZ48
+The following table summarises the channels available for the GoControl GC-TBZ48 -:

 | Channel | Channel Id | Category | Item Type |
 |---------|------------|----------|-----------|